Skip to main content

 Lorraine O'Donnell

 Dr. O'Donnell's research promotes the understanding and vitality of Quebec’s English-language minority communities.
-She recently contributed to a major study of Quebec's English-speaking seniors, in partnership with the Quebec Community Groups Network.
+She contributed to a major study of Quebec's English-speaking seniors, in partnership with the Quebec Community Groups Network.
 Dr. O'Donnell also conducts historical research on women's work.

 Natalie Phillips